4 sustainable food systems to save the planet | DW | 23.03.2022

 US food waste adds to the heavy climate impacts of the food production sector — agriculture is responsible for almost 10% of GHG emissions in a country that is the world's biggest historic GHG emitter.

 A critical effort to address food loss and wastage is already under way.
-ReFED is a national nonprofit dedicated to stopping the problem ending food loss and waste across US food systems by reshaping consumer behavior, optimizing harvests and enhancing food product distribution.
+ReFED is a national nonprofit dedicated to ending food loss and waste across US food systems, in part by reshaping consumer behavior, optimizing harvests and enhancing food product distribution.
 ReFED believes food waste is a systemic problem that demands a systemwide response across the entire food value chain.

 Edited by: Tamsin Walker